True North Health

 When you schedule your Initial Consultation, keep these times in mind:

-4-6 weeks: Typical wait time for first visit
+4-6 Weeks is the typical wait time for first visit when you schedule.

 Scheduling an Initial Consultation requires putting a credit card on file in our system.
-This card does not need to be your preferred payment card, but will be billed a minimum of $100 in the event of a Late Cancellation or No Contact/No Show.
+This card does not need to be your preferred payment card, but will be billed a minimum of $100 in the event of a Late Cancellation (less than 24 hours) or No Contact/No Show.

 Payment is due at time of appointment/service.